mmistakes/minimal-mistakes/_posts/2018-08-27-Updating-HelpUri-for-a-Large-Module.md

+---
+classes: wide
+title: Updating HelpUri for a Large Module
+---
 Contributing to open source is something that I really enjoy doing and want to do more of.
 I have been using the [PowerShell Framework](https://psframework.org) while developing modules lately (check it out!) and realized that despite having a website and a copy of all of the commands', running Get-Help with the -Online switch wasn't taking me to the online help for that command.
 Looks like a slight oversight, but this is a great opportunity to contribute back to a project that I use frequently.
 Also, it should be noted that the project is maintained by [Fred](https://twitter.com/FredWeinmann) and he's awesome.

 ## What's a HelpUri